jasenc/server/README.md

 # Server

-I am currently developing my own server to host my Catalog App.
-This server will use Apache, Postgres, and some other things that are yet undetermined.
+I developed my own server to host my Catalog App.
+This server used Apache, Postgres, and some other technologies listed below.

+Note: Since graduating from Udacity's Nanodegree program the server has been shut down.
+However I am leaving this on my GitHub as notes to configure the next one.

 ## IP Address